Ravensthorpe Village

-Services within the village include a shop, the Chequers pub, a playing field, a pocket park and a woodland maintained by the Woodland Trust.
+Ravensthorpe offers several amenities, including a shop, the Chequers pub, a playing field, and a small park.
+The village also features a woodland area maintained by the Woodland Trust.

 In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Ravensthorpe like this: